hop-proto/hop-go/app/README.md

 - add timeouts/deadlines (!!!)
 - add option to run specified command in a shell instead of directly with exec.Command (allows for intelligent parsing + piping and stuff) (!!)
 - update Intent struct
-- set authgrant budget (how many outstanding authgrants should a server allowed)
 - add unreliable tubes
 - switch Netproxy to use unreliable tube as underlying conn
 - add server/client config files